bartlombardi/consistency-replication-sm1516/README.md

-# Seminary on Consistency and Replication
+# Seminar on Consistency and Replication
 University of Bologna - Computer Science

 Middleware Systems